 The Filipino root word agam captures the human condition in the new realities of rising seas and stronger storms.
 Taking agam as its title, the critically acclaimed anthology, Agam: Filipino Narratives on Uncertainty and Climate Change was published in 2014.
 The creation of this book began from the realization that while science and policy may spell out our collective future, they fail to tell us our stories.
 It is now time for a new book on climate change.
 It is time for your stories.

 “Agam is exquisite: a deeply original concept executed with tremendous artistry…” – Naomi Klein

-The work of bringing Agam into the world begins with only one certainty: for people to engage with new, precarious realities, we need to talk with people rather than at them.
-For this, we need art, both image and words, to share felt fear but also to affirm that the world referred to in all the chatter, is our world.
+The work of creating Agam: Filipino Narratives on Uncertainty and Climate Change began with only one certainty: that science and policy alone could not move people to engage with our new, precarious realities.
+We needed to talk with people rather than at them.
+For this, we harnessed art, both image and words, to share felt fear but also to affirm that the world referred to in all the chatter, is our world.

 Be the first to hear about upcoming literary events, podcast episodes and opportunities to engage with the Agam creative community.